al4an2/news_aggregator/README.md

     Visit `http://127.0.0.1:8000/docs` to view the API documentation.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.